 SIS Distinguished Alumni Award

 The SIS Distinguished Alumni Award was inaugurated at the School’s 30th Anniversary Celebration held on September 14, 2002 at the UT Conference Center.
-To honor graduates who have demonstrated professional achievement or leadership attributable to their education at the School, the alumni board chose to select representatives from the 1970s, 1980s, and 1990s - one award for each decade.
-Thereafter, one alumni is chosen to recieve the award each year.
+To honor graduates who have demonstrated professional achievement or leadership attributable to their education at the School, the alumni board chose to select representatives from the 1970s, 1980s, and 1990s – one award for each decade.
+Thereafter, one alumni is chosen to recieve the award each year by a selection committee convened by the SIS Director.

 - 2017: Kendra S. Albright, PhD (PhD/C&I ’02; MS/IS ’85; BS/CEHHS ’79) Director & Professor, Kent State University, School of Library & Information Science